ivyfaraezi/savore-restaurant/README.md

    - Submit reservation

 5. **Leave a Review**:

    - Scroll to Reviews section
    - Rate with stars (1-5)
    - Write your feedback
    - Submit review

+6. **Contact Restaurant**:
+   - Navigate to Contact section
+   - Fill in name, email, phone, subject, and message
+   - Submit to send inquiry directly to restaurant
+   - Message is saved in database and email notification sent

 ### For Employees

 1. **Login**: Access employee dashboard at `/employee/index.php`
+   - Use username format: `emp-[number]` (e.g., emp-123)
+   - Credentials stored in `login` table
 2. **Dashboard**: View analytics and recent activities
 3. **Manage Orders**:
    - View all orders in Orders List